 - Coordinating non-partisan voter campaigns.
 Most recently, the group registered and pledged 1,097 homeless and low-income Minnesotans to vote, as well as completing 120 volunteer shifts of GOTV door knocking and phone canvassing.

 - Working with the Raise the Wage campaign to increase the Minnesotan minimum wage to $9.50 by 2016

 - Promoting and advocating for the federal Lifeline program, which provides free limited minute cell phones for low-income people.

 The Group is currently working on coalition efforts to increase affordable housing funding and felon voting rights restoration.

 The group is open to any low-income person over 50.
-Meetings are held on the second Tuesday of the month between 11:30 am and 1:00 pm, in conference room S-330 of the Griggs Midway Building located at 1821 University Ave W, St. Paul MN 55104
+Meetings are held on the second Tuesday of the month between 11:30 am and 1:00 pm, in the 2nd Floor Cafeteria Area of the Griggs Midway Building located at 1821 University Ave W, St. Paul MN 55104

 We are expanding our base to make sure the concerns of older low-income adults are heard and addressed.